Company formation in Poland

 - Type of business activity of a foreign company, opening its representative office

-- Name and Polish address of the person authorized by the represent a foreign company
+- Name and Polish address of the person authorized by the representative to represent a foreign company

 The following documents must be attached to this application:

-- A copy of the entry in the commercial register or its equivalent
+- A copy of the entry in the commercial register or the equivalent document

-- Decision of a foreign company on the formation of its representative business in Poland
+- Foreign company resolution on establishing its representative business in Poland

-- Decision of a foreign enterprise on the size of the contributed shares, if any
+- Resolution of a foreign company regarding the size of the contributed shares if any

-Representatives must use the name of the parent company in the language of the country of its registration, as well as indicate your legal entity in translation into Polish and with the addition of the words: “representation in Poland”.
+Representatives shall use, among others, the name of the parent company in the language of the country of its registration, and also provide your legal entity in translation into Polish and with the addition of the words: “representation in Poland”.

-As in the case of branches, representative offices must be located in Poland separate accounting reports, comply with the norms of Polish accounting and notify the Polish Minister of Economy, Labor and Social Policy:
+As regards branches, representative offices established in Poland shall keep, with respect to them, separate accounting reports, be subject to the norms of Polish bookkeeping and inform the Polish Minister of Economy, Labor and Social Policy of the following facts:

-- On the elimination of the violation of the right to freedom of movement in P- about the beginning or completion of the procedure for the liquidation of a foreign entity, opened its representative office in Poland;
+- About removal of the infringement of freedom of movement in respect of initiation or completion of the liquidation proceeding concerning a foreign legal person, which opened its representative office in Poland, and

-- About the loss by a foreign entity of the right to maintain its own entrepreneurial activity;
+- About the fact that a foreign legal entity has lost the entitlement to conduct its own business activity

-- About the loss by a foreign entity of the right to dispose of its assets, as well as any changes relating to the information contained in the application for the registration of a representative office and the amount of the contributed capital.
+- In case of the loss of the foreign entity’s right to dispose of the assets, and also changes, concerning the information submitted in the application for entry into the register a representative office and the amount of the contributed capital;

-Documents that you receive after registering a company in Poland
+Documents which you get after company registration in Poland

 - Homep KRS (Krajowy Rejestr Sadowy)

-If the company has been assigned a KRS number, then it is registered.
-There are no supporting documents or evidence on special forms.
+In case the company has obtained a KRS number, then it is considered already registered.
+There are no supporting documents or evidence on special forms. - Number REGON (Rejestr Gospodarki Narodowe)

-After the company is registered in Krajowy Rejestr Sądowy, it is necessary to be included in the Register of National Economy (Rejestr Gospodarki Narodowe) and get a REGON number.
-This is necessary for statistics, respectively the register is maintained by the Main Statistical Office (Główny Urząd Statystyczny – GUS).
+- After the company is recorded in Krajowy Rejestr Sądowy, it must be enrolled in the Register of National Economy, Rejestr Gospodarki Narodowe, and acquire a REGON number.
+This will serve statistical purposes, respectively, and the register is kept by the Main Statistical Office – Główny Urząd Statystyczny – GUS.

 - NIP (Numer identyfikacji podatkowej)

-NIP – taxpayer identification number – obtained from the tax office (Urzad Skarbowy).
+- NIP – taxpayer identification number – to be received from the tax office – Urzad Skarbowy.

 our values